 - Now click on any of the worksheet names and it will direct you to that page.

-In this last method, we will use the GET.WORKBOOK function in excel to create a table of content with page numbers.
+In this method, we will use the GET.WORKBOOK function in Excel to create a table of contents with page numbers.

 - Here, select Define Name under the Define Names group.